Guided Walks in the Lake District

 Great for skills training, groups, and individuals.
 They offer guided walks and other exciting activities in Eskdale Valley, Lake District.

-West Lakes Adventure provide guided walks for all abilities and exciting activities too.
+West Lakes Adventure offers guided walks for all abilities and exciting activities.
 Image from West Lakes Adventure Facebook.

 Skills training

-Suppose you would like to learn new skills while in the mountains.
-Their instructors can help you build your skill levels and confidence by coaching you in aspects of mountaineering.
+If you would like to learn new skills while in the mountains, Their instructors can help you build your skill levels and confidence by coaching you in aspects of mountaineering.

 Examples of skills covered: